JoFAM/covidBE_analysis/README.md

  the necessary steps to run whatever script necessary.
  - **ui.R** and **server.R** form the actual application.

-You can run this from within RStudio using :
+**When everything is finished** you will be able to run this from within RStudio using :

 ```
 runGitHub("JoFAM/CovidAgeDistBE")